Available with Image Analyst license.

 The above statement adds 100 units to an elevation dataset, and creates a Raster object called elevationPlus100 to store the results.

-Map Algebra can execute simple statements, but the power of the language is realized when creating complex statements and models.
+Map Algebra can run simple statements, but the power of the language is realized when creating complex statements and models.
 As Map Algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you, the modeler.

 The basics of running Map Algebra